mxtommy/Kip/README.md

 ### Flexible and Easy
   Built purposeful screen(s) with however many gauges you want, where you want them.

-  Split page zones, resize and add Widgets.
-Add as many pages as you whish to keep things focused!
+  Split or delete gauge zones, resize and position, then simply add the gauge of your choosing.
+Add as many pages as you whish to keep screens purposeful.
   ![Layouts Configuration Image](./KipWidgetConfig-layout-1024x488.png)

   Easy basic gauge config.
   ![Gauges Configuration Image](./KipConfig-display-1024x488.png)

   See what SignalK has to offer that you can leverage in a gauge.
+Select it and tweak the display options for your purpose.
   ![Paths Configuration Image](./KipWidgetConfig-paths-1024x488.png)

   Many units are supported.
-Choose your prefered App defaults and tweak it gauge by gauge.
-Kip will convert the units for you.
+Choose your prefered App defaults, than tweak it gauge by gauge as necessary.
+Kip will convert the displayed units for you.
   ![Units Configuration Image](./KipConfig-Units-1024x488.png)

 ### Reusable Gauge Library